Mohammed al-Shaykh: War against the Ottomans

 Mohammed al-Shaykh initially had his capital in the southern Moroccan city of Taroudannt, the walls of which he built.
 The capital was then moved to Marrakesh after its conquest in 1524.

-After reorganising his army after the Ottoman example, he succeeded in conquering Fes in 1549, causing the downfall of the Wattasids.
-In the conquest of Fes he again used European artillery, which he had also used in the Fall of Agadir in 1541.
+After reorganizing his army after the Ottoman example, he succeeded in conquering Fez in 1549, causing the downfall of the Wattasids.
+In the conquest of Fez he again used European artillery, which he had also used in the Fall of Agadir in 1541.
 He then provided an army to his son, who was able to conquer Tlemcen in 1550, and throw out the Spanish-backed Zayyanid Sultan of Tlemcen.

-After the fall of Fes, Ksar-el-Kebir and Asila; the Portuguese were ousted in 1550.
+After the fall of Fez, Ksar-el-Kebir and Asila; the Portuguese were ousted in 1550.
 Finally, only Ceuta (1415–1668), Tangier (1471–1661) and Mazagan (1502–1769) remained in Portuguese hands.

-With help of the Ottomans, the Wattasids under Ali Abu Hassun were able to conquer Fes once more in early 1554; but that conquest was short-lived, and Mohammed al-Shaykh was able to vanquish the last Wattasids at the Battle of Tadla, and recapture the city of Fes in September 1554.
+With help of the Ottomans, the Wattasids under Ali Abu Hassun were able to conquer Fez once more in early 1554; but that conquest was short-lived, and Mohammed al-Shaykh was able to vanquish the last Wattasids at the Battle of Tadla, and recapture the city of Fez in September 1554.
 During the Ottoman Siege of Oran (1556), Mohammed, who was allied with the Spanish, managed to capture Tlemcen from the Ottomans.
 With the final victory of the Saadians and the death of Ali Abu Hassun in 1554, the war was decided.

 Death

 Mohammed al-Shaykh was assassinated by the Ottomans in 1557 by order of Hasan Pasha, son of Hayreddin Barbarossa, as Mohammed was preparing for an alliance with Spain against the Ottomans.
 Some Ottoman soldiers had falsely entered into his service, claiming to be deserters, but later assassinated him.
-He was buried in the Saadian Tombs of Marrakech.
-He was succeeded by his son Abdallah al-Ghalib, who successfully defeated the invading Turks in the Battle of Wadi al-Laban in 1558 who took advantage of Mohammed's assassination.
+He was buried in the Saadian Tombs of Marrakesh.
+He was succeeded by his son Abdallah al-Ghalib, who successfully defeated the invading Turks in the Battle of Wadi al-Laban in 1558, who took advantage of Mohammed's assassination.